 |Spatial Data||Annual Precipitation|

 The Sacramento River flows from Southern Oregon and to San Francisco Bay.
-The total drainage area is ~72000 km2.
+Total drainage area is ~72000 km2.
 Elevation ranges from 0 to 4200m.
 The climate in SW is semi-arid hot Mediterranean.
 The spatial climatic characteristics are not only affected by latitude, terrain and snow coverage, but also by wind and ocean currents.
 Dramatic seasonal and annual climatic variations exist as well as large spatial heterogeneity.
-The mountains on the eastern and northern edges of the domain accumulate rain and snow, which funnels into the groundwater of the whole watershed.
-Annual precipitation ranges from 400 mm/year to 1500 mm/year, however extreme annual precipitation was more than 4000 mm/year in the Northern mountainous area in 1983, and mean precipitation was only 270 mm/year from the 2013 extreme drought year.
+The mountains on the eastern and northern edges of the domain accumulate rain and snow which funnels into the groundwater of the whole watershed.
+Annual precipitation ranges from 400 mm/year to 1500 mm/year, however extreme annual precipitation was more than 4000 mm/year in Northern mountainous area in 1983, and mean precipitation was only 270 mm/year from the 2013 extreme drought year.